Start with the essential business plan building blocks to create an innovative law practice.

 - Complete the following: To (describe your financial goal: break even, generate a growth rate of x percent per year, capture y percent of the target market) in (identify your time frame to attain the identified financial goal).

 - Complete the following: To (1) target (describe your target market with specificity) (2) with (describe your marketing message for that target market segment) (3) by (identify the means of communicating to the target market identified with traditional advertising, web infrastructure, relationship management, and reputation building and the specific process you will use with each means).

-- Law Firm Business Plan Worksheet (from OSBPLF)
+Law Firm Business Plan Worksheet (OSB Professional Liability Fund)